-- a) Disclose whether or not the Board has adopted a written code for the directors, officers and employees.
-If the Board has adopted a written code: - i. disclose how a person or company may obtain a copy of the code; - ii. describe how the Board monitors compliance with its code, or if the Board does not monitor compliance, explain whether and how the Board satisfies itself regarding compliance with its code; and - iii. provide a cross-reference to any material change report filed since the beginning of the Company's most recently completed financial year that pertains to any conduct of a director or executive officer that constitutes a departure from the code. - b) Describe any steps the Board takes to ensure directors exercise independent judgement in considering transactions and agreements in respect of which a director or executive officer has a material interest. - c) Describe any other steps the Board takes to encourage and promote a culture of ethical business conduct.
+- Disclose whether or not the Board has a) adopted a written code for the directors, officers and employees.
+If the Board has adopted a written - i. disclose how a person or company may obtain a copy of the code; - describe how the Board monitors ii. compliance with its code, or if the Board does not monitor compliance, explain whether and how the Board satisfies itself regarding compliance with its code; and - iii. provide a cross-reference to any material change report filed since the beginning of the Company's most recently completed financial year that pertains to any conduct of a director or executive officer that constitutes a departure from the code. - Describe any steps the Board takes to ensure directors exercise independent judgement in considering transactions and agreements in respect of which a director or executive officer has a material interest. - Describe any other steps the Board takes to encourage and promote a culture of ethical business conduct.

-a) The Company does not have a written code of ethical business conduct for its directors, officers and employees.
+- business conduct for its directors, officers and employees.
 The Board expects management to operate the business of the Company in a manner that enhances shareholder value and is consistent with the highest level of integrity.
 Management is expected to execute the Company's business plan and to meet performance objectives and goals.

-Each director, officer and employee is expected to comply with relevant corporate and securities laws, with the terms of their employment agreement and with the Corporate Disclosure Policy, Insider Trading Policy and Whistleblower Policy adopted by the Board.
+Each director, officer and employee is expected to - comply with relevant corporate and securities laws, with the terms of their employment agreement and with the Corporate Disclosure Policy, Insider Trading Policy and Whistleblower Policy adopted by the Board.